 Building The Bridge

-Tintagel Castle has now closed for the winter season so work can begin on the new bridge.
-From October a cable crane will be installed at the site, which will allow our contractors to lift equipment into place and start building the foundations – without the need for scaffolding.
-We have conducted a series of geotechnical investigations ahead of this work, making sure the bedrock can support it.
+Tintagel Castle has been closed since the autumn for the construction of the new bridge.
+In October 2018 a cable crane was installed at the site, allowing our contractors to lift equipment into place and build the foundations – without the need for scaffolding.
+We conducted a series of geotechnical investigations ahead of this work, making sure the bedrock could support it.

-By the time the cable crane is in place, work on fabricating the steel sections of the bridge will be well underway.
-The pre-fabricated steel sections will be brought to Tintagel in early 2019 and slotted into position, but not before a trial run of the assembly process in the workshop.
+By the time the cable crane was in place, work on fabricating the steel sections of the bridge had begun offsite.
+These pre-fabricated steel sections will be brought to Tintagel Castle in spring 2019 and slotted into position, recreating the historic link between the mainland and island one piece at a time.

-The bridge is due to be completed in spring 2019.
+The bridge is due to be completed in summer 2019.